-A1-A3 will be assessed through a range of essays, short assignments and case studies.
-A4 will be assessed by a dissertation.
+A1-A5 will be assessed through a range of essays, short assignments and case studies.
+A6 will be assessed by a dissertation.

-B1-B5 will be assessed through essays, short assignments, and case-study coursework, which will require deployment of a range of critical analytical skills and bibliographic research and evaluation skills.
-Dissertation criteria will require demonstration of B1-B5.
+B1-B6 will be assessed through an essays, organisationally relevant work based academic reports/ presentations/case-study coursework, which will require deployment of a range of critical analytical skills and bibliographic research and evaluation skills.
+Dissertation criteria will require demonstration of B1-B6.